 Remember that these dates are estimates or averages, and a frost could occur slightly later.
 To be safe, you can certainly wait until a few weeks after this to plant.

-In order to plant outside, the soil should be thawed (not frozen), but still cool (60 to 70 degrees Fahrenheit).
+In order to plant outside, the soil should be thawed (not frozen), but still cool (45 to 50 degrees Fahrenheit).
 Generally, mid to late summer is the latest you will want to plant potatoes outside.

-Prepare Potatoes for Planting
+2. Prepare Potatoes for Planting (Chitting and Cutting)

-You can certainly plant an entire potato in the ground and let it grow, but there is a better way to get more plants and more potatoes.
+You can certainly plant an entire potato in the ground after it sprouts.
+However, there is another way to get more plants and more potatoes.

-First, cut the potato into pieces.
-Try to leave one eye on each piece of potato.
+First, cut the potato into several smaller pieces.
+Try to leave one sprouted “eye” on each piece of potato.

 While you are waiting for the cut potato pieces to dry out, you can take the next step, which is choosing and preparing a garden site.